Loading...

 the present trouble he was in, being pursued and surrounded by Saul and his army; not as if the Lord was ignorant of it, and did not see and observe it, but to affect his own soul with it, to exercise grace under it, and ease his burdened and distressed mind; the best of men have their troubles both within and without, and the way to be rid of them is to carry them to the Lord.

-Psalms 142:2 In-Context
+Psalm 142:2 In-Context

-1 With my voice I cry out to the LORD; with my voice I plead for mercy to the LORD.
+1 With my voice I cry out to the Lord; with my voice I plead for mercy to the Lord.

 2 I pour out my complaint before him; I tell my trouble before him.